denzelrenner/Dissertation/README.md

 ```

+This should produce a file called `cytoscape_input_df.tsv` and is what we will import into cytoscape
 ### Figure

 1. Send the file from ADA to your local machine and load the tsv file into cytoscape